-Columbia VP&S medical students apply for a fourth year elective here.
+Interested Columbia VP&S medical students can apply for a fourth year elective using the link below.

 Visiting students can visit the Columbia Vagelos College of Physicians and Surgeon's Web site for additional elective information.
 Interested visiting students can apply for an elective using the link below.